gernest/libhastie/README.md

 [hastie](https://github.com/mkaz/hastie) a simple and cool static site generator.
 This is compatible with hastie, which means you can build your hastie website with this library.

+I dont't plan to keep compatibility with hastie in the future, so I will keep shaping stuffs as the library evolve.

 ## Motivation

 I have been frustrated when I was looking for a library to use in my project.
 Thre are plenty os static site generators